nico-franco-gomez/dsptoolbox/README.rst

 ===============

-Check out the `examples`_ for some basic examples of the dsptools package and refer to the documentation (docs/_build/latex/dsptools.pdf or docs/_build/html/index.html) for the complete description of classes and methods.
+Check out the `examples`_ for some basic examples of the dsptools package and refer to the documentation for the complete description of classes and methods.

 .. note::
-    The documentation at `read the docs`_ is available but not working at the moment because of an internal bug in one of the modules needed to build the package.
+    The documentation at `read the docs`_ is available but not working completely without errors because of a bug in one of the modules needed to build the package.
 This will be fixed in the future.
     Until then, please refer to the other available documentation.

 Installation